ActuallyZach/ComputerScience/README.md

 ## Computer Science Principles
 1. Go to the [CSP FOLDER](https://github.com/Zxtreme03/ComputerScience/tree/master/CSP) and look around for what you need.
-2. Look around and downlaod stuff
+2. Look around and download stuff
 3. I mean the rest is pretty easy, just change some stuff then,
 4. Sauce my work
 5. Boom profit

 ## Computer Science A
 1. Go to the - [CSA FOLDER](https://github.com/Zxtreme03/ComputerScience/tree/master/CSA) and look around for what you need.
-2. Look around and downlaod stuff
+2. Look around and download stuff
-3. The stuff is not very well orginized so stuff is very unorginzed.
+3. The stuff is not very well organized so stuff is very unorganized.
 It may take you a while to find stuff
 4. Sauce my work
 5. Boom profit